 New graves are currently available and many existing family plots may also contain unused spaces.
 Our friendly administration staff will assist wherever possible to identify opportunities for additional use of existing family graves.The community mausoleum was extended in 2012 and a number of crypts are also still available.
 Opportunities for placing and memorialising cremated remains are available within attractive new rose gardens, memorial lawns, the historic columbarium, and the pavilion and mausoleum niches.
 Interment within existing family graves is also a popular choice.Our helpful staff are skilled in understanding and meeting emotional, social and cultural needs of mourners of diverse backgrounds.

 Box Hill Cemetery record searches for genealogical or any other purpose may be conducted by website visitors anytime by simply selecting the ‘Find a Grave or Memorial‘ function.
 A map of the selected site and surrounding area may be printed off to help visitors find specific graves and memorials.
-A touch-screen grave-finder is also provided opposite the office in the centre of the cemetery to assist visitors.

 Notable People & Historical Interest